sunaynas/unitree-a1-workspace/README.md

 roslaunch unitree_legged_real real.launch</pre>
 Finally, open another terminal and run
 <pre>rosrun unitree_legged_real controller</pre>

-To manually send requests open a new terminal and run
-<pre>rosservice call /controller_node/control_a1 "mode: 1
-forwardSpeed: 0.0
-sideSpeed: 0.0
-rotateSpeed: 0.0"</pre>
-but replace the numbers with your desired values.

-Mode 1 is stationary sports mode, and mode 2 is walking sports mode.

 ## Getting camera data
 Build by running `./build.sh` then run: